-- 452. Comparative Economic Systems (5).
+- 505. Economic Analysis (5).
+Pr., Graduate Standing or Consent of Instructor.
+An overview of MACRO and MICRO economics and the relationship of economic concepts to business problems. - 552.
+Comparative Economic Systems (5).
 Pr., Junior Standing.

-An analysis of the rival economic doctrines of Capitalism, Socialism, and Communism. - 454.
+An analysis of the rival economic doctrines of Capitalism, Socialism, and Communism. - 554.
 History of Economic Thought (5).
 Pr., Junior Standing.

-The development of economic ideas, principles, and systems of analysis from early times to the present. - 462.
-Monetary Theory and Policy (5).
+The development of economic ideas, principles, and systems of analysis from early times to the present.

+- 562. Monetary Theory and Policy (5).
 Pr., EC 360, Junior Standing.
 Advanced monetary and banking policy.
-Attention given to government fiscal policies and programs. - 465.
+Attention given to government fiscal policies and programs. - 565.
 Public Finance (5).
+Pr., Junior Standing.

-Pr., Junior Standing.A study of principles of taxation, government expenditures, fiscal policy in the American economy. - 470.
+A study of principles of taxation, government expenditures, fiscal policy in the American economy. - 570.
 Economics of Welfare (5).
-Pre., Junior Standing.
+Pr., Junior Standing.
 Analysis of theory and reality in income redistribution in American society.
-(Includes social impact of public education, housing, child care and medical care for the poor, the middle class, and the privileged citizenry.) - 495.
+(Includes social impact of public education, housing, child care and medical care for the poor, the middle class, and the privileged citizenry.) - 595.
 Urban Economics (5).
 Pr., EC 202 and MH 161.

 Economic theories and techniques of analyses are applied to urban problems.